Scavino, Navarro face contempt vote from Jan. 6 committee

 A lawyer for Scavino did not return messages seeking comment.

 As the committee enforces its subpoena power, it is also continuing to branch out to others in Trump’s orbit.
-Lawmakers now plan to reach out to Ginni Thomas, the wife of Supreme Court Justice Clarence Thomas, in regards to her reported text messages with former White House Chief of Staff Mark Meadows on the day of the attack, according to a person familiar with the investigation who was granted anonymity to discuss the panel’s private deliberations.
+Lawmakers now plan to reach out to Virginia Thomas — known as Ginni — the wife of Supreme Court Justice Clarence Thomas, in regards to her reported text messages with former White House Chief of Staff Mark Meadows on the day of the attack, according to two people familiar with the investigation who were granted anonymity to discuss the panel’s private deliberations.

 But the panel has not decided what their outreach to Thomas, a conservative activist, will look like and whether that will come in the form of a subpoena or a voluntary request to cooperate.

-Also later this week, the committee plans to interview former Trump adviser and son-in-law Jared Kushner, the person said.
+Also later this week, the committee plans to interview former Trump adviser and son-in-law Jared Kushner, one of the people said.

 The committee previously voted to recommend contempt charges against longtime Trump ally Steve Bannon after he defied a congressional subpoena, as well as against Meadows after he ceased cooperating with the panel.
 The full House then approved both contempt referrals.